 You might be surprised to know that Regina is home to one of the top eye care centres in Canada.
-The Pasqua Hospital’s Eye Centre opened in 2002, with support from Hospitals of Regina Foundation.
-Prior to that, the Pasqua operated an ad-hoc eye clinic and ophthalmologists performed procedures out of their own offices.
+The Pasqua Hospital’s Eye Centre officially opened in 1994 in its current location, with support from Hospitals of Regina Foundation.
+Prior to that, the Pasqua Hospital operated a small eye clinic in an older part of the hospital and ophthalmologists performed procedures out of their own offices.
 Today, more than 21,000 procedures are performed each year at the Eye Centre, helping patients from across southern Saskatchewan, including Regina’s Becki Zerr.

 “I’ve been partially blind since the age of three,” Becki says.
 “Gradually starting from birth, a combination of factors including glaucoma, uveitis and rheumatoid arthritis, took the sight in my right eye.”

 Despite having only limited vision in her left eye, Becki went on to graduate from university and began working as a nurse in 2004.
 She married her husband Brad the same year, and their son Bennett arrived in 2010.
 However, their idyllic lives were thrown upside down in the summer of 2013.

 “When I woke up on August 23, my left eye had popped and deflated – a global rupture,” Becki recalls.
 “Imagine what goes through your mind at a moment like that, including the thought that you’ll never see your husband and son again!”